 orka-default namespace.
 If nothing prints, no one has created any VM instances yet.

-Orka creates a simple VM with the specified image and 3 CPU, and assigns a randomly generated name to it.
+image.
+Orka creates a VM with 3 CPUs and assigns a randomly generated name.

 - What happens if you list your VMs again now?